tomatoes-on-tomato-cage

 It is best to use a good tomato cage as opposed to stakes.
 Make sure you install them before your tomatoes start to grow.
 Observe your plants a couple of times per week and place the tomatoes over the metal rim.
 There are many cages, but the best is the pyramid type they are less expensive.

 Tomato cages can also be used with containers be sure you have a container that is wide enough for your cage.
 Another advantage to using containers is that you can move the containers around. during the Mid-summer heat around the southwest tomatoes can get damaged due to too much sun.
-However, it they are in a pot you can easily move them to a shadier spot.
+However, if they are in a pot you can easily move them to a shadier spot.
 Morning sun or afternoon shade works best.

 Types of Cherry Tomatoes